 The Arabic Automata

-After the fall of the Western Roman Empire in the end of 5th century, the western and central part of Europe was swept down by many barbarian tribes and fell into the so called Dark Ages for some five centuries.
-During this time, the centers of world’s art and science moved to the East — to the eastern Roman Empire, which managed to survive the attacks, China and India, where great civilizations grew and spread, and into the mighty Arabic empire.
+After the fall of the Western Roman Empire at the end of the 5th century, the western and central part of Europe was swept down by many barbarian tribes and fell into the so-called Dark Ages for some five centuries.
+During this time, the centers of the world’s art and science moved to the East — to the eastern Roman Empire, which managed to survive the attacks, China and India, where great civilizations grew and spread, and into the mighty Arabic empire.

-The period 9th-13th century was a full of extraordinary activity in science and technology in the Arabic empire.
-In 8th century the Abbasid dynasty took over rule of the vast Muslim world and moved the capital to the newly-founded city of Baghdad.
+The period 9th-13th century was full of extraordinary activity in science and technology in the Arabic empire.
+In the 8th century, the Abbasid dynasty took over the rule of the vast Muslim world and moved the capital to the newly-founded city of Baghdad.
 Over the next five centuries, the city would become the world’s center of education and culture.

-Several Arabic scientists are known to had been worked in the field of automata, e.g. Abu Musa Jabir ibn Hayyan from 8th century, the so called pseudo-Archimedes and Banu Musa brothers (3 Persian scholars from Baghdad) from 9th century, Al-Muradi and Al-Khazini from 11th century, Hibat Allah ibn al-Husayn and Ridwan Al-Khurasami from 12th century, but the most important work in this field is al-Jamiʿ bayn al-ʿilm wa ʿamal, al-nafiʿ fi sinaʿat al-hiyal (the book of knowledge of ingenious mechanical devices) of Al-Jazari from 1206.
+Several Arabic scientists are known to have worked in the field of automata, e.g. Abu Musa Jabir ibn Hayyan from the 8th century, the so-called pseudo-Archimedes and Banu Musa brothers (3 Persian scholars from Baghdad) from 9th century, Al-Muradi and Al-Khazini from 11th century, Hibat Allah ibn al-Husayn and Ridwan Al-Khurasami from 12th century, but the most important work in this field is al-Jamiʿ bayn al-ʿilm wa ʿamal, al-nafiʿ fi sinaʿat al-hiyal (the book of knowledge of ingenious mechanical devices) of Al-Jazari from 1206.

 According to his name, Al-Jazari was born in Al-Jazira (the traditional Arabic name for what was northern Mesopotamia and what is now northwestern Iraq and northeastern Syria, between the Tigris and the Euphrates).